Alternative Therapies For PTSD: What You Need To Know

 Cognitive behavioral therapy is the gold standard for PTSD

-When to consider online CBT?
+When should you consider online CBT?

 Takeaway